gustavCode/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly contains the command to display a long listing of all files in the current working directory with user and group displayed numerically

+6-firstdirectory contains the command to create a directory in /tmp direcotry